 Meanwhile the Livestock/Wildlife shared areas are peaceable places where retired horses and tubby wallabies graze side by side with a smattering of llamas and mobs of kangaroos, on the slopes of the hillcountry where native grasses range amongst towering eucalypts and belts of wattles and kunzea.
 Timber is harvested very selectively, with decaying eucalypts and other critical habitat trees fiercely protected.

 And so far, we think it’s working.
-Our llamas, horses, ponies and donkeys are fit and healthy, as are we, our streams flow clear, our soil is good… and there are nearly 200 native species resident on site, and counting!
+Our llamas, horses and ponies are fit and healthy, as are we, our streams flow clear, our soil is good… and there are nearly 200 native species resident on site, and counting!